 At least two takeaways should be gleaned from these analyses.
 First, equity is a context-specific norm for transboundary waters.
-To devise an "equitable" apportionment along a given river (or other water body), the totality of the circumstances must be taken into account.
-Second, as a

-[The] physical and climatic conditions, the consumptive use of water in the several sections of the river, the character and rate of return flows, the extent of established uses, the availability of storage water, the practical effect of wasteful uses on downstream areas, the damage to upstream areas as compared to the benefits to downstream areas if a limitation is imposed on the former-these are all relevant factors.
+To devise an "equitable" apportionment along a given river (or other water body), the totality of the circumstances must be taken into account.246 Second, as a corollary, time is an important dimension of this contextuality.
+As the context surrounding transboundary waters inevitably changes over time, a gap may widen between what equity seems to call for in the present versus what it was perceived to call for areas as compared to the benefits to downstream areas if a limitation is imposed on the former-these are all relevant factors.

 Id.
 Of note with respect to the American West, where an equitable apportionment is being crafted for states adhering to prior appropriation for intrastate surface water allocation, the Court has stated: "Priority of appropriation is the guiding principle."
 Id.
-Further, in a dispute between Colorado and New Mexico over the Vermejo River, the Court also has clarified: "[T]he equitable apportionment of appropriated rights should turn on the benefits, harms, and efficiencies of competing uses, and . . . the source of the Vermejo River's waters should be essentially irrelevant to the adjudication of these sovereigns' competing claims."
+Further, in a dispute between Colorado and New Mexico over the Vermejo River, the Court also has clarified: "[T]he equitable apportionment of appropriated rights should turn on the benefits, harms, and efficiencies of competing uses, and...the source of the Vermejo River's waters should be essentially irrelevant to the adjudication of these sovereigns' competing claims."
 Colorado v.
 New Mexico, 467 U.S. 310, 323 (1984).